ecthros/labelReader/README.md

-LabelReader is a general Machine Learning-based solution to identifying labels in a picture
+LabelReader is a general Machine Learning-based solution to identifying labels in a picture.

-A common problem is doing OCR on a simple picture.
+A common problem is using OCR on a simple picture.
 But what if that picture is complicated, has many items, and words that aren't important to the user?
-LabelReader finds the important label in the picture, crops it out, rotates it, and then finally reads the label.
+LabelReader finds the important label in the picture, crops it out, rotates it, and then reads the label to pinpoint the object you're looking for..

 # Demonstration
 <p align="center">